How Deep is the Ocean?

 The feat equaled the 1960 record set by Don Walsh and the late Jacques Piccard, and the movie director became the first to solo to the earth’s deepest point.

-The Marianas Trench is located just northeast of Indonesia.
+The Mariana Trench is located just northeast of Indonesia.

 The world’s deepest point in the oceans is the Challenger Deep which is found within the Marianas Trench.
 The Marianas Trench is a depression (deep cracks) in the floor of the western Pacific Ocean.
 Marianas Trench is formed (as other ocean trenches) as a result of the oceanic plate being pushed against a continental plate whereby causing the oceanic plate to pushed downward making deep fissure.
 Its location is east of the Mariana Islands and is 1,554 miles long and averages 44 miles wide (see diagrams below).
 The Marianas Trench depth is 36,200 feet (11,033 m or 11.03 km).

 I certainly haven’t gone diving this far!
 However, I’ve had some awesome diving experiences.
-I’ve gone diving with sharks without a cage, thresher sharks, and swimming with whale sharks.
+I’ve gone diving with sharks without a cage, thresher sharks, and swimming with whale sharks in the Philippines.